NonKun1122/GemLauncher/README.md

 ## Installation and game setup

-DroidBridge Launcher is intended to help users install and manage their own Minecraft: Java Edition game files on their device after they have signed in or otherwise provided access allowed by the official services and terms.
+GemLauncher is intended to help users install and manage their own Minecraft: Java Edition game files on their device after they have signed in or otherwise provided access allowed by the official services and terms.

 Code written by DNA Mobile Applications for user-facing setup, game installation guidance, account sign-in, launcher flow, or related screens is written to respect the GNU license obligations of any GNU-licensed code it partially uses, modifies, links with, or depends on.
 Where a file or feature is based on GPL/LGPL-covered code, DroidBridge Launcher treats the covered portions and modifications as remaining under the applicable GNU license terms.

-DroidBridge Launcher does not grant a Minecraft license, bypass Minecraft ownership checks, distribute Minecraft, or replace the need for a legitimate copy of Minecraft: Java Edition.
+GemLauncher does not grant a Minecraft license, bypass Minecraft ownership checks, distribute Minecraft, or replace the need for a legitimate copy of Minecraft: Java Edition.

 ## Legal pages